 They just didn't think it through, in my opinion.

 Perscienter Sorry, data for given user is currently unavailable.
 Please, try again later.
-View profileView wishlistStart conversationInvite to friendsInvite to friendsAccept invitationAccept invitationPending invitation...User since {{ user.formattedDateUserJoined }} Friends since {{ user.formattedDateUserFriended }} Unblock chat User blocked This user's wishlist is not public.You can't chat with this user due to their or your privacy settings.You can't chat with this user because you have blocked him.You can't invite this user because you have blocked him.
+View profileView wishlistStart conversationInvite to friendsInvite to friendsAccept invitationAccept invitationPending invitation...User since {{ user.formattedDateUserJoined }} Friends since {{ user.formattedDateUserFriended }} Unblock chat User blocked This user's wishlist is not public.You can't chat with this user due to their or your privacy settings.You can't chat with this user because you have blocked him.You can't invite this user because you have blocked him.edit: Crag Hack has expert resistance, but that doesn't do much against 2000+ damage Armageddon.
+Protection fom Fire only reduces the damage by 30% on one stack and that would be the one which dies the next round from Implosion.

 2. If you have Advanced or Expert Earth Magic, then Town Portal allows you to go to any town you control, not just the nearest one.
 There are a lot of cases like this where spell effects can change dramatically at higher levels of proficiency; you should probably read the manual cover to cover, or at least the section about spells.
 Lots of spells that affect a single target (Haste, Slow, Stoneskin, etc.) will affect all units on a given side at Expert, and Expert Dispel actually affects absolutely EVERYONE.
 Other spells get improved benefits: Resurrection at the base level doesn't bring anyone back to life permanently, but at Advanced or higher you get to keep the resurrected creatures after the battle is over.